The Kingfisher Award Scheme (KAS) provides children with the opportunity to go onto farms to explore the natural world.

 “Touch, feel and see the relationship between food, farming and wildlife.”

 First launched in Devon by the late Poet Laureate Ted Hughes and friends in 1992, KAS now works with around 800 children a year across four counties (Devon, Cornwall, Somerset and Wiltshire).
-KAS is now an educational initiative of the Farming & Wildlife Advisory Group SouthWest (FWAG SouthWest).
+KAS is now an educational initiative of the Farming and Wildlife Advisory Group SouthWest (FWAG SouthWest).

-1. The Field Day
+1. Farm Visit Day

 The visit to a farm or wildlife site allows the children to connect with their environment, landscape and the wildlife habitats around them.
 The activities aim to give an understanding of how farming and wildlife are linked.
 Emphasis is placed on the food chain, ecosystems and life cycles within the natural environment.